lnsp/moordep/README.md

 $ $GOPATH/bin/moordep -cert $CERTPATH -key $KEYPATH -config $CFGPATH
 ```

 If you do not get an error, everything should be fine.
+I recommend running the job detached from your terminal using
+commands like `disown`.

 # Testing
 You can use **cURL** to test your moordep installation.